udaysankar01/Simple-SLAM/README.md

    - RANSAC with Essential Matrix to remove outlier matches

 3. **Rotation and Translation Estimation:**

    - Estimation of rotation and translation from the Essential Matrix.

+4. **Triangulation:**
+   - Triangulation of 3D points from the matched features.

 ## Installation